IHE/ITI.sIPS/input/pagecontent/content.md

 When a document is produced on-demand, it is typical for this to be created by software without a human interaction.
 A summary often includes rules such as timeframe of content to include, thus the software is indeed crafting the Composition content; thus it is not just assembling a Bundle based on the pre-authored Composition.
 A software author of a document can be expressed using a FHIR Device Resource.

-The following figure shows one On-Demand Document Entry (DocumentReference), and two instances that have been requested and preserved as snapshots with a snapshot relationship.
+The following figure shows one On-Demand Document Entry (DocumentReference) and two instances that have been requested and preserved as snapshots with a snapshot relationship.

 <figure>
 {%include on-demand.svg%}